Tiwari-123/Railmate/README.md

-### The Screenshots of some of the  webPages of this project are Here:
+### The Screenshots of some of the  web pages of this project are Here:

 1. Login Page
 <img width="100%" alt="Login to Book Trains" src="https://user-images.githubusercontent.com/34605595/232219369-85b55a1d-6640-4821-941a-dcca08036fbe.png">